 Notable People

-Stephen Wolfram: Scientist and the Attempt to Turn Knowledge Into Computation
+Stephen Wolfram: The Scientist Who Tried to Turn Knowledge Into Computation

 Stephen Wolfram has never thought small.